map-bgp/browserbook/README.md

 `client` contains the front end application that is bundled and served to the client

 `oms-go` is a spike implementation of our more advanced order book features.
 It is incomplete and will be integrated into `browserbook-mesh` at a later time

-`server` is a simple [Express](https://github.com/expressjs/express) application that serves the wasm binary during development.
-In production this is performed by the IPFS network

 ### Prerequisites